phongvdoan/learning-journal/git-github.md

     - Head most recent commit
 - Saving Changes
     - Tracked files are part of the most recent snapshot so it can be modified` unmodified, or staged.
-    - Untracked files were not in the last snapshot
+    - Not tracked files were not in the last snapshot

 ### Life Cycle of File Status